 Who is Tower Genius and why should you talk to us about cell tower co-location at your tower property or rooftop cellular site?

-We are cell tower leasing and development experts with over 40 years of combined wireless industry experience.
+We are cell tower leasing and development experts with over 50 years of combined wireless industry experience.
 We help landlords who have already been contacted by carriers or who already have an existing cell site lease MAXIMIZE the profitability of their sites.
-We only get paid for results.
 We'd like to talk to you if you fall into the following categories:

-3. You don't have a cell site lease yet BUT you've been approached by a wireless carrier who is interested in your property, and you want to make sure that you can maximize the value of your site.
+3. You don't have a cell site lease yet BUT you've been approached by a wireless carrier who is interested in building a cell tower your property, and you want to make sure that you can maximize the value of your site.
 You probably have questions about tower lease rental rates, and after speaking to your attorney, you realize that know next to nothing about cell tower lease agreements.

 Landlords who do not have a rock-star attorney who speaks "Telecom-Legalese" can literally blow the deal and any prospects of future collocation income for their landlord clients when an initial cell tower lease is signed.

 Yes, that's the dirty secret that the carriers won't tell you before you sign on the dotted line.
-That is why you need a cellular leasing and wireless co-location advocate on your side to level the playing field with the sharks who lease cellular towers at the cell phone companies.
+That is why you need a cellular leasing and wireless co-location expert on your side to level the playing field with the cell tower sharks who lease cellular towers at the cell phone companies.

-If you have already been approached by a cellular carrier or are currently in a cell tower leasing contract, Contact Tower Genius to speak with a Cell Tower Co-location and Leasing Expert and discuss how to generate more income on your cell site, attract additional wireless carriers to your location, and maximize the long-term profitability of all of your cell phone tower leases.
+If you have already been approached by a cellular carrier or are currently in a cell tower leasing contract, Contact Tower Genius to speak with a Cell Tower Co-location and Leasing Expert and discuss how to maximize the value of and profitability of your cell phone tower leases.